-Inspector MacGraw felt a tightening in his gut as he approached the ancient castle at the end narrow, treelined walkway.
-He could see the sea beyond the ancient edifice, where the outer reaches of the Firth of Forth became the North Sea, but it gave him no comfort.
+Inspector MacGraw felt a tightening in his gut as he approached the ancient castle at the end of the narrow, tree-lined walkway.
+He could see the sea beyond the ancient edifice, where the outer reaches of the Firth of Forth joined with the North Sea, but it gave him no comfort.
 Most of the town held those who dwelled here in great respect, awe even.
-It was said that magic held castle together, keeping it from falling into ruin.
+It was said that magic held the castle together, keeping it from falling into ruin.
 The man he was coming to see was, himself, the source of much talk in the village.
 Both he and his wife had only ever been seen at night or during the failing light of the late afternoon.
-Both were pale, paler even than most Scots, and it was now being whispered that they were deamhan fola - literally blood demons - vampires.
+Both were pale, paler even than most Scots, and it was now being whispered that they might even be deamhan fola-literally blood demons-vampires.

 The Police Inspector, the detective for the village tried to force all this nonsense out of his mind.
 Of course it was foolishness.
 Yet rumours about this man said he was the most powerful sorcerer to appear at the Scholomance in many generations.
-MacGraw swallowed hard, trying to focus on his phone call with the man from Scotland Yard, with whom he'd consulted about this alarming new case.
+MacGraw swallowed hard, trying to focus on his phone call with the man from Special Branch, with whom he'd consulted about this alarming new case.
 Word had come down from a man high in MI6 to someone in MI5 to Scotland Yard.
 The nature of the two horrendous murders, on two consecutive nights, called for an expertise that rested with only two men.
-And, since Lord Dewhurst of Interpol was busy in London, and his colleague was right here in Anstruther Fife, staying at the Scholomance, the centuries-old school for witches.
+And, since Lord Dewhurst of Interpol was busy in London, and his colleague was right here in Anstruther, staying at the Scholomance, the centuries-old school for witches, he was coming to see Cameron.

-Is this Cameron some kind of nut, hanging out here were people who think their sorcerers?
+Is this Cameron some kind of nut, hanging out here with people who think they're sorcerers?
 He quelled the thought.
 His own grandmother had been believed to have been a witch, claiming to have the sight.
 Aspects of Wiccan beliefs were deep in the Scottish soul, as old as the legends of the druids.
 Cameron was an agent for the Canadian Security and Intelligence Service.
-He was not the seventh son of the seventh son.
-But gossip said he was the seventh generation after a great healer-witch from Aberdeen.
+He was not the seventh son of the seventh son, but gossip said he was the seventh generation after a great healer-witch from Aberdeen.